 Double Locking Doors

-For our security we have come to expect that hotels rooms have at least two independent door locks and often a chain too.
-But rather than take for granted the fact that the locks will just work as intended, its better to test these as soon as you enter your room.
+For our security, we have come to expect that hotels rooms have at least two independent door locks and often a chain too.
+But rather than take for granted the fact that the locks will just work as intended, it is better to test these as soon as you enter your room.
 If they don't it's acceptable for you to ask for them to be fixed or to be relocated to another room, something that you are less likely to do once you've fully unpacked and are just about to retire.

 Take a moment to view the fire exit information which should be on the back of your hotel door and then physically check your route and plan how you would get there in the event of a power failure.

 Pack an inexpensive rubber doorstop when staying alone in a hotel and use it to wedge the door shut and prevent it being opened from the hallway by an intruder or wrongly assigned guest.
 It is easily slipped out of the way if you wish to get out or let someone in.
-For something more robust, invest in a DoorJammer – Maiden-Voyage members receive a 20% discount.
+For something more robust, invest in a DoorJammer Maiden-Voyage members receive a 20% discount.